xrdocs/design/_blogs/2020-09-20-converged-sdn-transport-3_5-hld.md

 **Segment Routing Path Computation Element (SR-PCE):**

-  - Runs as a feature on a physicla or virtual IOS-XR node
+  - Runs as a feature on a physical or virtual IOS-XR node
   - Collects topology from BGP using BGP-LS, ISIS, or OSPF
   - Deploys SR Policies based on client requests
   - Computes Shortest, Disjoint, Low Latency, and Avoidance paths